Vargasavour Recipes

 Instructions

-• Cut the strawberries into small pieces and place them in a pan with the sugar.
-Simmer gently for about 5 minutes, until the berries soften and release their juices.
-Remove from the heat, then strain the syrup through a sieve into a bowl.
+• Add 1 lb (500 g) chopped strawberries and ½ cup (100 g) granulated sugar to a saucepan.
+Cook over medium heat for about 5 minutes, stirring occasionally, until the strawberries soften and release their juices.
+Remove from the heat, strain the mixture through a sieve into a bowl to collect the strawberry syrup, then set the syrup aside.

-• Blend the strawberries in a food processor for 1 minute until completely smooth.
-Strain the mixture to remove the seeds, then set the strawberry compote aside to cool.
+• Transfer the cooked strawberries to a blender or food processor and blend for 1 minute until smooth.
+Pass the blended strawberries through a sieve to remove the seeds, then let the strawberry compote cool.

-• In a bowl, whip the mascarpone and heavy cream together until soft peaks form.
-Gently fold in half of the strawberry compote, keeping the mixture light and airy.
-Spread half of the cream over the layer of ladyfingers.
+• In a bowl, whip 9 oz (250 g) mascarpone cheese with 1¼ cups (300 ml) heavy whipping cream until soft peaks form.
+Fold in half of the strawberry compote until smooth and evenly combined, then spread half of the mascarpone cream mixture over the ladyfingers.

-• Remove the tiramisu from the mold and serve chilled.
+• Lift the tiramisu from the mold using the cling film, slice, and serve chilled.

 Notes